kclowes/gschool-blog/source/2014-04-06-A-Softer-Post:-This-Week-in-gSchool.md

 people around me.

 I have learned more in the past 5 weeks about both coding and myself than I have in the past two years.
 And that is really, really fun.
-I will leave you with a paraphrase from one of my mentors: "If you like using your brain, you will like coding".
+I will leave you with a paraphrased quote from one of my mentors: "If you like using your brain, you will like coding".
- So if you like using your brain, coding is probably for you!
+ So if you like using your brain, coding is probably for you and I encourage you to keep on keeping on!